comunica/Article-ISWC2018-Resource/content/related-work.md

 The main advantages of the actor model are that actors can be independently made to implement certain specific tasks based on messages, and that these can be handled asynchronously.
 These characteristics are highly beneficial to the modularity that we want to achieve with Comunica.
+That is why we use this pattern in combination with the publish-subscribe pattern to let each implementation of a certain task correspond to a separate actor.

 #### Mediator pattern